How will I feel in the second trimester, compared with the first?

 Loose teeth.
 Pregnancy hormones also affect the ligaments and bones in your mouth, so teeth may loosen.
 This will go away after pregnancy.

-However, if you have periodontitis, inflammation or low-grade infection of the gums and tissues around the teeth, seek treatment.
-Periodontal disease has been associated with preterm (early) birth and low birth weight.
+However, if you have bleeding or swelling of your gums, seek treatment.
+These symptoms may show signs of periodontal disease, which has been associated with preterm (early) birth and low birth weight.
 The second trimester is a good time to have dental work done.

 Urinary tract infections.
-You may develop an infection because hormonal changes slow the flow of urine and the growing uterus pushes on the bladder.
+You may develop an infection because hormonal changes slow the flow of urine and the bladder doesn’t empty completely because the growing uterus pushes on it.
 Urinary tract infections can lead to preterm labor, so let your doctor know if you feel a burning sensation when you urinate, have to urinate more often, or notice blood or a strong odor in your urine.

 Written by familydoctor.org editorial staff